PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

 These images have been selected during :ref:`Step 1<VMCStep01>` above and the plots (with the same files names as the .IMG and .GEO files) are located in the :file`UsedImages` subfolders for each orbit.

 For each selected image, I use all the pixels on the visible disk and take the average and the median values.
-Initially, I had set the incidence and emission angles limits to 89˚ and 90˚.
+Initially, I had set the incidence and emission angles limits both to 89˚.
 I changed that to 84˚ and 81˚ respectively in line with the results presented by :ref:`Lee et al. (2015) <Lee2015>` in their section 3.2.
 The difference in the final resulting coefficients of the phase angle curve fit are on the order or 2%.